MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 > [!NOTE]
 > This feature is in preview.
 It might change or be removed in the future updates.

-You can rename an environment by opening the environment card and clicking on the Rename button.

-In the Rename environment dialogue enter a new name to be used by this environment and click on Rename button.

-Confirm your intent to rename the environment.

-> [!IMPORTANT]
+You can change the name of any environment.
+Before you change a name, consider that apart from uniquely identify the environment from your other environments, the name also is part of the environment's URL.
+The URL is used to access the environment in various ways - by application code and users.
+So changing the name can have significant impact.

+### Before you rename an environment

+- Carefully read the [Environment rename considerations](#consider) section to understand the consequences of renaming an environment.
+- Determine the best time to do the remaining.
-> It is important you study ## Environment rename considerations  to understand the consequences before you confirm your intent to rename.
-Additionally, this operation requires a restart to the environment.
+    Renaming an environment requires a restart to the environment.
 We recommend doing this when no users are active in Business Central.

+### Rename an environment

+1. Open the environment you want to rename.
+2. Select **Rename**.
+3. On **Rename environment** page, enter the new name and then select **Rename**.
+4. Confirm your intent to rename the environment.

-The environment state will change to Preparing and back to Active again, once the rename has been completed.
+    At this point, the environment state will first change to **Preparing**, then to **Active** again when the rename has been completed.
 The new name will be available immediately.
 The environment will no longer be accessible using the old environment name.

-You can also review the log of Rename operation on the Operations page afterwards.
+You can also review the log for the Rename operation on the **Operations** page afterwards.

-## Environment rename considerations
+### <a name="consider"></a>Environment rename considerations

-Environment name is a part of the environment URL, which uniquely identifies this environment among your other environments.
 Changing the name can affect many scenarios and integrations.
-While renaming an environment during early stages of a customer implementation may be a low risk operation, renaming an environment which has been used by customers for a longer period of time and is integrated with many external services and components is very risky and you must carefully plan for it.
+Renaming an environment during early stages of a customer implementation may be a low risk operation.
+But renaming an environment that's been used by customers for a longer period of time or integrated with many external services and components is very risky.
+You must carefully plan for it.

 Here are some of the areas, which use the environment name, which you need to consider before attempting to rename an environment: